-What is a Content Calendar?
+What is a content calendar?

 Businesses these days are realising the importance of incorporating content marketing into their B2B strategy and are producing more and more content.
-Whether you’re already producing a lot of content, or it’s something you want to tentatively dip a toe in, a content calendar helps you structure your content creation and plan exactly what you’re going to do.
+So whether you’re already producing a lot of content, or it’s something you want to tentatively dip a toe in, a content calendar helps you structure your content creation and plan exactly what you’re going to do.

 Seeing all your content at a glance is particularly helpful if you have multiple people involved in the content creation process.
-A centralised content calendar means anyone can check in on the status of upcoming pieces, and it’s even helpful for team members not involved in producing content to have sight of what’s coming up.
+A centralised content calendar means anyone can check in on the status of upcoming pieces, and it’s even helpful for team members not involved in producing content to have a sense of what’s coming up.

+A content calendar has several positive benefits for your B2B digital marketing strategy.
 On a practical level, it’s a big relief to have a content calendar to refer to.
 Knowing what you’re going to post, and when, takes the stress out of your content marketing strategy.

-2. Improve Content Quality
+2. Improve content quality

 Do you need to do extra research for this content piece, or will another team member need to feed in with some expertise on the topic?
 Planning content in this way means you can gather all the resources you need ahead of time.

-3. Reinforce Your B2B Marketing Strategy
+3. Reinforce your B2B marketing strategy

 If you’re currently coming up with content ideas on the fly, you might not be hitting your objective of what the content would ideally achieve.
-A content calendar gives you the confidence that your content is feeding directly into the rest of your business strategy.
+A content calendar gives you confidence that your content is feeding directly into the rest of your business strategy.

-Maybe there’s a particular event coming up that your business could link to nicely with some content?
+Maybe there’s a particular event coming up that your business could link to nicely with some content.
 You can prepare content to fit in with industry events and important dates, rather than scrambling to produce something timely when the mood strikes.